People

 Madeleine Flynn & Tim Humphrey

 Maddie, Tim and I first worked together on The Seagull, for Four Winds.
 Since, we've each inhabited a shed for Acoustic Life of Sheds, they composed a piece for our Bower, and then created their gently transformative DarkQuiet for Finding Our Voice.
-They’re people of deep heart, intelligence, and integrity.

 Ulrike Klein